 your weight X your lean mass = daily grams of protein

-If you’re wondering how to determine your body fat percentage/lean mass, there’s a simple solution.
-Do a Google image search for “estimating body fat percentage” and pick any one of the images you see, then take a guess at where you’re at.
+As for determining your body fat percentage/lean mass, there’s a simple solution.
+Do a google image search for “estimating body fat percentage” and pick any one of the images you see, then take a guess at where you’re at.

 (Find one that’s gender specific to you.)